New Charges Filed Against Weinstein in Case of 3rd Woman

 Weinstein has denied all allegations of nonconsensual sex; his lawyer has challenged the credibility of his alleged victims

-The Manhattan district attorney's office has filed a superseding indictment charging disgraced film mogul Harvey Weinstein with criminal and forcible sex act, as well as predatory sex assault, in the case of a third woman.

-The charges revealed Monday involve an alleged attack on an unnamed woman that included both oral and vaginal contact in July 2006, though further details on the circumstances surrounding that case are not clear.
-Predatory sex assault is a felony that carries a maximum sentence of life in prison.

-They are the first new charges filed against Weinstein since Cy Vance announced a grand jury indictment in connection with the 66-year-old Weinstein's arrest on rape and other charges in alleged 2013 and 2004 attacks on separate women in late May.
+They are the first new charges filed against Weinstein since Manhattan District Attorney Cyrus Vance Jr. announced a grand jury indictment in connection with the 66-year-old Weinstein's arrest on rape and other charges in alleged 2013 and 2004 attacks on separate women in late May.

 In the 2013 case, an unidentified woman told investigators that Weinstein cornered her in a hotel room and raped her.
 The other accuser, former actress Lucia Evans, has gone public with her account of Weinstein forcing her to perform oral sex at his office in 2004.